12.1 – Overview

 While setting the interest rates the RBI has to strike a balance between growth and inflation.
 In a nutshell – if the interest rates are high that means the borrowing rates are high (particularly for corporations).
 If corporate can’t borrow easily they cannot grow.
 If corporations don’t grow, the economy slows down.

 In order to strike a balance, the RBI has to consider all the factors and should carefully set a few key rates.
-Any imbalance in these rates can lead to an economic chaos.
+Any imbalance in these rates can lead to economic chaos.
 The key RBI rates that you need to track are as follows:

 Repo Rate – Whenever banks want to borrow money they can borrow from the RBI.
 The rate at which RBI lends money to other banks is called the repo rate.
-If repo rate is high that means the cost of borrowing is high, leading to a slow growth in the economy.
+If the repo rate is high that means the cost of borrowing is high, leading to slow growth in the economy.
 Currently, the repo rate in India is 8%.
 Markets don’t like the RBI increasing the repo rates.

 Reverse repo rate – Reverse Repo rate is the rate at which RBI borrows money from banks.
 When banks lend money to RBI they are certain that RBI will not default, and hence they are happier to lend their money to RBI as opposed to a corporate.
-However when banks choose to lend money to the RBI instead of the corporate entity, the supply of money in the banking system reduces.
+However, when banks choose to lend money to the RBI instead of the corporate entity, the supply of money in the banking system reduces.
 An increase in reverse repo rate is not great for the economy as it tightens the supply of money.
 The reverse repo rate is currently at 7%.

 Cash reserve ratio (CRR) – Every bank is mandatorily required to maintain funds with RBI.
 The amount that they maintain is dependent on the CRR.
 If CRR increases then more money is removed from the system, which is again not good for the economy.

 The RBI meets every two months to review the rates.
 This is a key event that the market watches out for.
-The first to react to rate decisions would be interest rate sensitive stocks across various sectors such as – banks, automobile, housing finance, real estate, metals etc.
+The first to react to rate decisions would be interest-rate sensitive stocks across various sectors such as – banks, automobile, housing finance, real estate, metals, etc.